 A message from pianist David Nevue.

-For those of you who have been following my music career over the last few years, you may have noticed that my 'focus' has taken a decidedly more ministry-oriented turn.
-I would like to give some explanation as to why this is happening.
+For those of you who have been following my music career, you may have noticed that my 'focus' has taken a decidedly more ministry-oriented turn.
+Here are my thoughts and my reasoning behind that..

 So, what am I saying?

 If I have a 'mission,' I suppose it is this: to use my music, this gift God has blessed me with, to express God's love, grace and mercy.
 It is my hope that my music will draw people in to a closer walk with God.
-For those who are believers, I pray my music will bring them to a place of worship.
+For those who are believers, I pray my music will bring them to a place of worship and encourage them to HOLD FAST to their faith.
 For those who are still seeking out the truth about God, who are seeking peace with God, I pray my music will be the conduit that softens their heart so that the Holy Spirit may do his work.